Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

-Peter Dennis Blandford Townshend has spent more than fifty years now as the principal songwriter and guitarist for British invasion act, The Who.
+Peter Dennis Blandford Townshend has spent more than fifty years now as the principal songwriter and guitarist for British invasion act, the Who.
 Let's just call him Pete Townshend, so we can be sure that everyone is on the same page.
-Speaking of pages, besides being a songwriter, a multi-instrumentalist, and sometimes singer, Pete a man of letters.
+Speaking of pages, along with being a songwriter, multi-instrumentalist, and sometime singer, he is a man of letters.
 Townshend's penchant for pens and not swords dates all the way back to 1970.

 What about Pete's lead playing?
 Townshend is an absolute master at finding the notes that make the most impact and putting them right the heck where they need to be.
 When Dave Marsh's book, The New Book Of Rock Lists was published, Townshend was ranked as the 3rd greatest rock guitarist.
 Gibson.com's top 50 list has Pete at number 10, and he ranked the same on Rolling Stone magazine's list of the top 50.

 Pete Townshend has an estimated worth in excess of one hundred and five million dollars.
 That's what I call a six-string success story!